Updated: May 6, 2025

 If you are considering relocating to Lisbon as a UK citizen, you will need to secure legal residency in the country, through the Portugal Golden Visa, D7 Visa, Digital Nomad Visa, or other visa options, including having a valid work permit or student visa.

-Lisbon has become a magnet for people seeking a high quality of life at a lower cost compared to many other European capitals.
+Lisbon has become a magnet for expats seeking a high quality of life at a lower cost compared to many other European capitals.
 Its stunning architecture, vibrant culture, excellent weather, proximity to stunning beaches and blossoming startup scene make it an attractive destination for digital nomads, retirees, and young professionals alike.

-Finding accommodation in Lisbon can be difficult as the city is one of Europe’s key touris desinations and has become increasingly popular with expats in recent years.
-However, with thorough research and working with experts in the field, you should be able to find a great property that meets your requirements.
-It’s also helpful to join expat groups, where fellow expats often share tips and listings.
-Be careful for scams, however, and make sure you check the property personally before making any payments.
+Finding accommodation in Lisbon can be difficult as the city is one of Europe’s key tourist destinations and has become increasingly popular with expats in recent years.
+However, with thorough research and working with experts like a buyer’s agent in the field, you should be able to find a great property that meets your requirements.

 Lisbon has an excellent public transport system that covers the city, including buses, trams, metro, and trains, making it easy to navigate the city and its surroundings.
-The metro system is probably the quickest way to get from A to B and metro lines cover most of the city.
-You can also easily get to Cascais, a delightful seaside town by public transport from Lisbon.
-The train takes about an hour and you’ll pass by the beautiful Portuguese Riviera.
+The metro system is probably the quickest way to get from A to B, and metro lines cover most of the city.

 Yes, Lisbon has a thriving expat community.
 Whether you are a retiree, digital nomad, or are moving to Portugal with family, you should be able to get to know fellow expats easily enough.